Specialist Groups

 Visit the SG page

-The Statistics and Economics Specialist Group serves as a platform for discussing utility financing, water tariff structures, performance measurement, microeconomics analysis, and efficiency management.
+The Statistics and Economics Specialist Group serves as a platform for discussing all statistical and economic topics in the water industry, such as financing, water tariff structures, performance measurement, microeconomics analysis, and efficiency management.
 Annual workshops and seminars, along with publications, facilitate information sharing on fundamental and practical issues.
 Every four years, the group hosts the International IWA Conference on Water Economics, Statistics, and Finance.
 By collaborating with other IWA Specialist Groups, it aligns with the association’s strategic goals.
 The group conducts worldwide surveys to provide water industry statistics, enabling comparisons on abstraction, consumption, tariffs, and regulations globally, fostering debate and informing decision-making in the water sector.

 Visit the SG page